 What's so great about a list of bird names?
 After all, the names that men give are just a pale reflection of the birds themselves.

 Well, bird-lovers may rejoice in biodiversity, but in matters linguistic they tend to use common or garden English as a lowest common denominator.
-So, in the interest of 'lingua-diversity', this site offers the official names (or, less accurately, the 'common names') of bird species found in a number of major Asian nations, currently encompassing Mongolia, Japan, China, Taiwan, and Vietnam.
-Thailand and Malaysia are in preparation.
-Regrettably the author lacks knowledge of and information about Korean, and as a result Korea is the only major Asian nation with an official list of bird species that will not be included in this site.
+So, in the interest of 'lingua-diversity', this site offers the official names (or, less accurately, the 'common names') of bird species found in a number of major Asian nations, currently encompassing Mongolia, Japan, China, Taiwan, Vietnam, Thailand, and West Malaysia and Singapore.
+Regrettably the author lacks knowledge of and information about Korean, and as a result Korea is the only major Asian nation with an official list of bird species that is not included in this site.

-The site is based on an earlier site about Bird Names in Chinese, Japanese, and Vietnamese begun in about October of 2000 (later the Birds of Southeast Asia).
+The site is based on an earlier site about Bird Names in Chinese, Japanese, and Vietnamese begun in about October of 2000, later renamed the Birds of East and Southeast Asia.
 The Bird Names subsite was principally concerned with recording and comparing bird names in Chinese, Japanese, and Vietnamese -- languages of the 'Sinosphere'.
-It necessarily focussed on the places in East Asia where those languages are spoken, namely, China, Taiwan, Japan, and Vietnam.
+It focussed on the places in East Asia where those languages are spoken, namely, China, Taiwan, Japan, and Vietnam.

 This site takes the information of cjvlang and repackages it in the following ways: